SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 For individuals convicted of a sex offense under Article 130, or Article 262 of the New York Penal Code, or Sections 255.25, 255.26 or 255.27 in which the victim was under the age of 18 or the person has been designated a Level 3 Sex Offender Under SORA, then the Court shall order these mandatory conditions for a conditional discharge:

 - Staying off school grounds, unless a student of said school or a family member is a student of said school.
-However, permission from the court or the superintendent of the facility is required to be on premises.
+However, permission from the court or the superintendent of the facility is required to be on the premises.

 - Staying off the internet.
 It is a mandatory condition of a conditional discharge that individuals: